MicrosoftDocs/dynamics-365-fraud-protection/content/fraud-tracker.md

 - **Fraud distribution percentage by segment and fraud volume:** Displays the percentage of confirmed fraud distribution for each segment and the total confirmed fraud volume by transaction period.
 You can identify the product segment with a large fraud distribution or identify changes in fraud distribution over time.

-- **Fraud rate by segment:** Diplays the percentage of confirmed fraud volume versus the total label confirmed volume of each segment by transaction period.
+- **Fraud rate by segment:** Displays the percentage of confirmed fraud volume versus the total label confirmed volume of each segment by transaction period.
 You can identify the product segment with a fraud rate spike or identify changes in fraud rate for a PI segment over time.

 <!-- I don't know what this applies to. \*Evaluated only on transactions with confirmed fraud and non-fraud statuses, as confirmed by user/merchant. -->